apache/seatunnel/docs/en/concept/connector-v2-features.md

 ### schema projection

-If a sink connector supports the fields and their types written in the configuration, we think it supports schema projection.
+If a sink connector supports the fields and their types or redefine columns order written in the configuration, we think it supports schema projection.